mozilla/pkipolicy/rootstore/policy.md

 parameter.
 The trailerField MUST be omitted, as it is unchanged from the default value.
-The AlgorithmIdentifier structures describing the hash functions in the hashAlgorithm field and in the maskGenAlgorithm's parameter MUST themselves include an explicit NULL in the parameter field.
+The AlgorithmIdentifier structures describing the hash functions in the hashAlgorithm field and in the maskGenAlgorithm's parameter MUST themselves include an explicit NULL in the parameter field, as specified by [RFC 4055, Section 6](https://tools.ietf.org/html/rfc4055#section-6)

 #### 5.1.2 ECDSA

-When ECDSA keys are encoded in a SubjectPublicKeyInfo structure, the algorithm field MUST be one of the following:
+When ECDSA keys are encoded in a SubjectPublicKeyInfo structure, the algorithm field MUST be one of the following, as specified by [RFC 5480, Section 2.1.1](https://tools.ietf.org/html/rfc5480#section-2.1.1):

 * The encoded AlgorithmIdentifier for a P-256 key MUST match the following hex-encoded bytes: `301306072a8648ce3d020106082a8648ce3d030107`.